logzio/documentation/docs/shipping/AWS/aws-lambda-extension-go.md

 #### Create a configuration file for the OpenTelemetry collector

 By default, the OpenTelemetry collector layer exports data to the Lambda console.
-To customize the collector configuration, you need to add a `collector.yaml` to your function and specifiy its location via the `OPENTELEMETRY_COLLECTOR_CONFIG_FILE` environment variable.
+To customize the collector configuration, you need to add a `collector.yaml` to your function and specify its location via the `OPENTELEMETRY_COLLECTOR_CONFIG_FILE` environment variable.

 The `collector.yaml` file will have the following configuration: